Wb-az/Reinforcement-Learning/README.md

 The phoneme environment is a configurable N x M array of integers representing objects.
 All objects except the wall are placed randomly in the environment.
 Each object is represented as follows:

-- 0 : empty cell
+- 0: empty cell
-- 1 : moving obstacle
+- 1: moving obstacle
-- 2 : 'ʊ' word
+- 2: 'ʊ' word
-- 3 : 'ʌ' word
+- 3: 'ʌ' word
-- 4 : 'u:' word
+- 4: 'u:' word
-- 5 : Agent
+- 5: Agent
-- 6 : Goal
+- 6: Goal
-- 7 : Boundaries/walls
+- 7: Boundaries/walls

 The words are randomly from the phoneme list.
-The grid can be adapted to collect the three sounds or any of their combinations by a minimal change in the rewards and policies functions.
-For a more advanced task each word with the same sound can be encoded with its own number.
-In this work the mission is to collect/learn the phonetic sound 'ʊ'.
+The grid can be adapted to collect the three sounds or any of their combinations with a minimal change in the rewards and policies functions.
+For a more advanced task, each word with the same sound can be encoded with a number.
+In this work, the mission is to collect/learn the phonetic sound 'ʊ'.

-- The available area to placed objects is  total grid area - the boundary area
+- The available area to place objects is the total grid area - the boundary area

 a = M x N - 2 x (M + N) - 4

-- The total number of words on the grid and moveable are given by floor division of the empty cells (refer to noetbook in the associted documents for the full description)
+- The total number of words on the grid and moveable obstacles are given by floor division of the empty cells (refer to the notebook in the associated documents for the full description)

-- There is only one goal (G) and 1 learner (A)
+- There is only one goal (G) and one learner (A)

 **<h4><div> 2.2 Actions</div></h4>**